Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Defeating Backdoor Defenses

 \section{Defeating Backdoor Defenses}

-In this section, we first introduce our observations and our motivations leading to Targeted Contamination Attack (TaCT), and then the details of how to defeat four current defenses using TaCT.
+In this section, we first introduce our observations and the motivations leading to Targeted Contamination Attack (TaCT), and then the details of how to defeat four current defenses using TaCT.